tiesebarrell/camunda-cloud-docs/docs/gettingstarted_quick-start.md

 ## Create a cluster

-After login you will see the console overview page.
-Since you have not yet created a cluster, the overview is empty.
+After login you'll see the console overview page.
+Since you haven't created a cluster, the overview will be empty.

-In the upper right area you will find the button Create new Cluster.
+In the upper right area you'll find the button *Create New Cluster*.
 Click on it to create a new cluster.
-After you have assigned a name and created the cluster, a new entry appears in the overview:
+After you've assigned a name and created the cluster, a new entry appears in the overview:

 ![cluster-unhealthy](assets/cluster-overview-new-cluster-unhealthy.png)